 Continue reading 'A few Git tips'

 One of my clients has recently moved to AnyConnect VPN and I've been having routing problems with the official Mac client.
 As my colleagues on Linux on the project have not had these issues, I investigated and installed the OpenConnect client.
 These are my notes after scouring the Internet to set it up how I want it.
-Installation I used Homebrew: [crayon-609d359f32870621890025/]OpenConnect is a CLI tool
+Installation I used Homebrew: $ brew install openconnect OpenConnect is a CLI tool

 Continue reading 'OpenConnect on Mac'